brian-j-smith/Mamba.jl/doc/tutorial.rst

 	## No-U-Turn Sampling Scheme
 	scheme2 = [NUTS([:beta, :s2])]

-Additionally, users are free to create their own samplers with the generic ``MCMCSampler`` constructor.
+Additionally, users are free to create their own samplers with the generic ``Sampler`` constructor.
 This is particularly useful in settings were full conditional distributions are of standard forms for some nodes and can be sampled from directly.
 Such is the case for the full conditional of :math:`\bm{\beta}` which can be written as

 .. math::
   p(\bm{\beta} | \sigma^2, \bm{y}) &\propto p(\bm{y} | \bm{\beta}, \sigma^2) p(\bm{\beta}) \\